Netherlands-African Business Council: Services

-Board Members
+Board members

-NABC currently has 15 board members.
+NABC had six board members in 2023.
 The NABC board members have many years of experience in doing business with Africa.
 NABC shares these expertise with member companies both in the Netherlands and in Africa.

 Events

 NABC organizes different events to keep companies in contact with other entrepreneurs and Africa's opportunities.
 Events are usually held in the Netherlands and mostly attended by the NABC members, businessmen looking for some matchmaking possibilities, ambassadors and speakers.
 The NABC organizes seminars that are informative afternoons where speakers from well-known companies or economic attachés from an African country talk about the business opportunities in that country and cover specific topics.

-Recent Events

 The Netherlands-African Business Council rarely organizes a conference but an example is the first Business Summit Netherlands-African 2010 on 3 November on ‘How to improve your Africa strategy’.
 Two hundred participants attended this conference which is the first of its kind covering African business opportunities.
 Many of NABC's African members flew over just to attend this event.
-The summit was a full day programme in Castle The Wittenburg in Wassenaar (close to The Hague) with 5 workshops and 15 speakers of big Dutch firms that have been active in Africa for a long time.
+The summit was a full day program in Castle The Wittenberg in Wassenaar (close to The Hague) with 5 workshops and 15 speakers of big Dutch firms that have been active in Africa for a long time.
 Speakers were present from companies such as Heineken, Rabobank, FMO, TNO, DSM, Philips and Vlisco.